ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ![Multiple questions](/assets/images/tt-multiple-questions.png)
 *This veto could have been avoided by asking only one of these questions.*

-##### /dt, /ds, /ms, /as, and /is Searchable Questions
+##### PS!
+Command-searchable Questions

-Answers that can be found easily using the PS! search commands /dt, /ds, /ms, /as, and /isearch are not allowed; however, in the case of /is and /as searchable questions, they will only be vetoed if they can be found by using exact words or phrases from your question.
+Answers that can be found easily using PS! commands such as /dt, /ds, /ms, /as, /is, /tier or /om are not allowed; however, in the case of /is- and /as-searchable questions, they will only be vetoed if they can be found by using exact words or phrases from your question.

 ![Searchable 1](/assets/images/tt-searchable-1.png)